devkimchi/Composite-Key-Group-By-LINQ/Scripts/group.by.linq.md

 ![](http://blob.devkimchi.com/devkimchiwp/2014/09/93148.png)

 [LINQ (Language INtegrated Query)](http://msdn.microsoft.com/en-us/library/bb397926.aspx) is one of the most powerful tools in .NET world.
 With this, code can be much simpler than before, especially for iterating objects.
 Using LINQ gives developers very similar experience when they send a `SELECT` query to a database server.
-This is a very basic example of `SELECT` query on SQL Server.
+This is a very basic example of `SELECT` query on SQL Server and LINQ statement.

 <div>
 <pre lang="sql">